stackbit-projects/yourmamaisgood-e139d/content/pages/index.md

     padding_bottom: large
     background_color: none
     subtitle: >-
-      Cargill is working to nourish the world.
+      Aure is working to nourish the world.
 We're bringing together people, ideas, and resources to deliver products, technology and ways of operating that build successful businesses and communities.
   - type: features_section